Data Generation for Testing and Grading SQL Queries: Set Operators

 \subsection{Data generation}

-Set queries are of the form, \begin{small}\verb|P SETOP Q| \end{small} where \texttt{SETOP} is a set operator, and P and Q are queries that may be simple or compound queries themselves. \newstuff{We assume that the projected attributes of P and Q do not contain aggregates\footnote{ \newstuff{In case of aggregates, we may need to generate data ensuring the equality or inequality of aggregates is satisfied.
-Since our constrained aggregation techniques do not consider comparisons between aggregates, we currently do not handle these constraints.}}.}
+Set queries are of the form, \begin{small}\verb|P SETOP Q| \end{small} where \texttt{SETOP} is a set operator, and P and Q are queries that may be simple or compound queries themselves.

-\eat{For this paper we assume that \texttt{attrs1} and \texttt{attrss2} are do not contain any aggregates.
-In case of aggregates we may need to generate data such that the condition for the equality or inequality of aggregates is satisfied.
-Since our constrained aggregation techniques do not take this into account we are unable to handle these cases.}

 In order to generate a dataset that produces a non-empty result on this query if the \texttt{SETOP} is UNION(ALL) we add constraints to ensure non-empty results for P or Q or both (P and Q may have conflicting constraints so for both to have non-empty results may not always be possible).